ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 #### Ticking listeners
 Listeners must be ticked in order to function properly.
-It's strongly suggested that you make use of the `ListenerManager` class, as it makes managing listeners significantly easier. `Pathfinder` has a method called `getListenerManager()` which returns the `ListenerManager` that that instance of Pathfinder is using.
+It's strongly suggested that you make use of the `ListenerManager` class, as it makes managing listeners significantly easier. `Zenfinder` has a method called `getListenerManager()` which returns the `ListenerManager` that that instance of Zenfinder is using.

 ##### If you used a listener manager
-If you register a listener by using the `pathfinder#getListenerManager()`'s `bind`, your listener will automataically be updated whenever Pathfinder's `tick()` method is called.
+If you register a listener by using the `Zenfinder#getListenerManager()`'s `bind`, your listener will automataically be updated whenever Zenfinder's `tick()` method is called.

 ##### If you did not use a listener manager